jdjuan/your-first-angular-application/README.md

 ### Tips:

-1. Don't forget you need a variable to make this work, I would call it: `enabled`
+1. Don't forget you need a variable to make this work, I would call it: `disabled`
 2. Use the `[disabled]` property of the `input` element
 3. Use the `click` event binding to change the variable!